Skip to main content

 I have found critical vulnerabilities in major platforms.
 Is that enough alone?

 CVE disclosures in widely-used software are very strong evidence for OC1, but you still need to meet the mandatory criterion (MC1 or MC2) and two optional criteria.
-If CVEs don't fill two OC slots, you'll need additional evidence, such as security tools you built (OC2) or conference recognition (OC3).
+If CVEs don't fill two OC slots, you'll need additional evidence, such as security tools you built (OC3) or conference speaking (OC2).

 🔐